-Upcoming expiration dates for monthly VIX options and futures—they expire at market open on the same days can be found here.
+Upcoming expiration dates for monthly VIX options and futures—they expire at market open on the same days can be found in this free spreadsheet.
 The settlement price is not the same as the VIX open price.
 The settlement price is listed under the VRO ticker and reflects the result of a process (HOSS) managed by the CBOE.
 The settlement process involves actual trade prices, not the mid-price quotes used in the VIX calculation process so the ultimate settlement price can be significantly different from the VIX open price.